lis-epfl/lis-vision-flight/hardware/README.md

 <img src="imgs/top_view_resized.png" alt="drawing" width="650"/>

 ## Parts list

+We first provide a list of hardware components.
+The prices listed are based on online prices on March 11, 2022 and are listed in Euros.

 ### Body and actuation
 | Part Function                     | Article Name                            | Amount | Price | Total Price |
 |-----------------------------------|-----------------------------------------|:------:|------:|------------:|